 Wendy, whose business is Wendy Verlaine Design, is a jewelry designer, writer and former art dealer who continues to enjoy the ever-evolving world of art, collecting and creating.
 Travel and the love of artifacts from around the world influence her jewelry designs and drive her desire to discover what other talented people are doing, creating and talking about.

 Formally a contributing writer for Passport Gateway Santa Barbara and Art Week Magazine, she finds the art world continues to help her discover many talented people to write about.
 She delights in not having to choose between her love of writing and making jewelry.

 Laurie Weed is a freelance writer and editor, semi-retired nomad, and the digital producer of Tales To Go, a new mobile subscription from Travelers’ Tales.

-The correspondents and writers listed above have contributed or are now contributing to TWE.
+The correspondents and writers listed above have contributed to TWE.
 We appreciate all of their fine interviewing and reporting.